MandeepSic19/RefWorkflow_LC/README.md

 ---

 ## Dataset Overview
-This repository includes sample `.pcd` files representative of the full dataset.
+This repository also includes a sample `.pcd` file along with the codes which is a representative of the full dataset.
-- Preprocessing, calibration, and optimization workflows are demonstrated using these sample files.
+- Preprocessing, calibration, and optimization workflows are demonstrated using this sample file.
 - Full experimental setup, hardware specifications, and preprocessing parameters are described in the associated publication.

 Only sample `.pcd` files are included.
 Full dataset access is available upon request.